arthurfurlan/arthurfurlan.org/source/_posts/2009-10-29-using-ipython-as-your-default-shell.markdown

 title: "Using IPython as your default shell"
 date: 2009-10-29 11:47
 comments: true
-categories: python, ipython, bash, shell, linux
+categories: python ipython bash shell linux sysadmin
 ---
 If you are a shell addicted person and like [Python](http://python.org), then the [IPython](http://ipython.org) was made just for you.
-The IPython provides a very usefull feature (that may looks a bit strange at first) of mixing Python and Shell commands in a easy and intuitive way.
+The IPython provides a very usefull feature (that may look a bit strange at first) of mixing Python and Shell commands in a easy and intuitive way.
 I don't pretend to say why you should use IPython instead of your current shell but I believe that if you know Python, you should prefer to write Python code instead of Bash code.